pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 | Console Tab | Description |
 |--------|--------|
 | Stacks | A searchable list of organization stacks that you can group by project and tag.
-See [Stack Management]({{< relref "/docs/intro/console/collaboration/project-and-stack-management"
+See [Project and Stack Management]({{< relref "/docs/intro/console/collaboration/project-and-stack-management"
 >}}) to learn more. |
 | People | A list of active members of the Pulumi organization. |
 | Teams | A [Team Pro](https://www.pulumi.com/pricing/) feature that provides a way to assign stack permissions to groups of organization members. |